How to Launch Your Website in 1 Hour with Canva — Even If You’re Not a Designer

 Step 3: Add Key Pages or Sections

 Since this post is tailored to help you get started in one hour, you shouldn’t create too many website pages.
-Having a service or product page and an about page—so customers know why they should trust you and choose your offerings—is enough.
-Must-have pages like Terms and Conditions, Disclaimers, Privacy Policy, Returns, and FAQs are already provided for you by Fourthwall, saving you even more time, although it’s still a good practice to tailor them to your specific business.
+Having a service or product page and an about page, so customers know why they should trust you and choose your offerings, is enough.
+Must-have pages like Terms and Conditions, Disclaimers, Privacy Policy, and Returns are already provided for you by Fourthwall, saving you even more time, although it’s still a good practice to adjust them to your specific business.

 Step 4: Write some SEO